 As companies develop user-friendly applications, we'll likely see police use VR technology more often.
 Several forces have expressed interest in using the technology to explore cold cases, possibly leading to an arrest decades after the initial crime.
 Many others are already using the technology to share investigation results with officers from different forces.

-To learn more about virtual crime scene investigation and related topics, check out the links on the next page.
+To learn more about virtual crime scene investigation and related topics, check out the links below.